Featured image: Josh & his crew show how it’s done. Photo: Rikki Lancaster

-Jules notes a renewed sense of playfulness could be a factor.
-“2020 was a tough year – to lighten the mood, this year will be about fun and experimentation when it comes to grooming and shaving,” he predicts.
-“We’re already seeing guys begin to embrace the moustache in all its glory, a trend which will continue into 2021.”
+Jules notes a renewed sense of playfulness could be a factor. “to lighten the mood, this year will be about fun and experimentation when it comes to grooming and shaving,” he predicts.
+“We’re already seeing guys begin to embrace the moustache in all its glory, a trend which will continue into years to come”

 2. Self-care for blokes

 Wedding prep isn’t just for your bride tribe so expect to see your groom-to-be jostling for mirror space this year (and let’s face it, they always steal our stuff anyway).
-The Bulldog Skincare research showed almost half (42%) of participants were planning to experiment with a new grooming style in early 2021, with one in five planning to reboot their skincare regime and use more products on the daily.
+The Bulldog Skincare research showed almost half (42%) of participants were planning to experiment with a new grooming style this year, with one in five planning to reboot their skincare regime and use more products on a daily basis.